Goldielockz30/saas-blueprint/README.md

 ## 🏃🏾‍♀️⚡ Fast-Track Your SaaS Development

-This **SaaS-Boilerplate** is a clean, minimal, developer-ready starter kit designed to help you launch full-stack SaaS applications quickly and confidently.
+This **SaaS-Blueprint** is a clean, minimal, developer-ready starter kit designed to help you launch full-stack SaaS applications quickly and confidently.

 ---